-ℹ️ Phase 2 of 4 — Module setup / Risk Assessments
+ℹ️ Phase 2 of 4 — Risk Assessments

-Once your template is live, fee earners can complete a client risk assessment in Legl without leaving the platform.
+Once your template is live, fee earners can complete a client risk assessment in Legl without leaving the platform, and results are stored automatically against the client record.

 Before you start

-You need admin permissions to configure Risk Assessment settings and manage templates.
+You need admin permissions to configure Risk Assessment settings and build templates.

 What to prepare

-Your scoring logic — explain how your current form calculates a risk rating (for example, how scores add up to Low / Medium / High).
-If this is not documented, write a brief description of the logic before submitting.
+Your scoring logic — how your form calculates a risk rating (for example, how scores add up to Low / Medium / High).
+If this is not already documented, write a brief description before you begin building.

 Your escalation contacts — who should be notified when a high-risk result is returned.
 This is usually the MLRO or a compliance lead.
-Confirm this person's email address before submitting.
+Confirm this person's email address before building.

 Set your escalation alert email.
 This address receives a notification when any assessment returns a high-risk result.